ashutoshtiwari-jnv/ashutoshtiwari-jnv/README.md

 <br/>
 <br/>

+- I'm a experienced software developer with over 3 years in the field, specializing in backend development.
+Proficient in various programming languages and frameworks, with a track record of successfully delivering high-quality, scalable software solutions.
+Strong problem-solving skills, collaborative approach, and a commitment to continuous learning.
 - 🔭 I'm currently a working on project [Voice-Assisted-Real-Time-Object-Recognition-for-Visually-Impaired-People](https://github.com/Voice-Assisted-Real-Time-Object-Recognition-for-Visually-Impaired-People).
 - 🌱 I’m currently learning Competitve Proramming, Fullstack Development, System Design(LLD, HLD), Machine Learning using Python, Web Development.
 - 💬 You can ask me stuffs related Node, Typescript, Javascript, C++, Rust, Docker, RabbitMQ, Kafka, Python & ML.